Dr. Joshua D. Rothman

 - Flush Times & Fever Dreams: A Story of Capitalism and Slavery in the Age of Jackson (Athens, GA: University of Georgia Press, 2012).

-- “The Contours of Cotton Capitalism: Slavery, Speculation, and Economic Panic in Mississippi, 1832-1841,” in Seth Rockman and Sven Beckert, eds., Slavery’s Capitalism: A New History of American Economic Development (Philadelphia: University of Pennsylvania Press, forthcoming).
+- “The Contours of Cotton Capitalism: Slavery, Speculation, and Economic Panic in Mississippi, 1832-1841,” in Slavery’s Capitalism: A New History of American Economic Development, eds.
+Seth Rockman and Sven Beckert (Philadelphia: University of Pennsylvania Press, 2016).

 - Reforming America, 1815-1860: a Norton Documents Reader (New York: W.W.
 Norton, 2010).